 One student designed a replica of a local roller-coaster ride at a nearby theme park.
-Another created a small-scale model of an elevator with the help of his father, who works at the Otis Elevator Company.
+Another created a small-scale model of an elevator with the help of his father, who worked at the Otis Elevator Company.

 鈥淢ost students are motivated to have success.
 They want to see [their project] work.
 They want everyone in the class to see it work,鈥 Lubak said. 鈥淭hey want to keep working on it, even after the project鈥檚 done.鈥

-The project-based model:聽less lecturing, more doing
+The project-based model: less lecturing, more doing

 Projects help students learn how to work independently and discover the answers to their own questions.
 By also learning to complete projects in teams, students gain communication and leadership skills that they can adapt to the real world.
 Finally, supporters say, the knowledge students gain from solving advanced mathematics and science problems will help them develop 21st century skills to work in a global economy.